Wrappers

 Warning

-This wrapper internally uses the EnergyCostLinearReward reward function independently of the reward function set when creating the environment.
+It internally uses the EnergyCostLinearReward reward function, independently of the reward function set when creating the environment.

 Important